Plug-in electric vehicles in Norway: 2018

 In September 2018, the market share of all-electric cars reached 45.3% and plug-in hybrids 14.9%, for a combined market share of the plug-in car segment of 60.2% of new car registrations that month, becoming the world's highest-ever monthly market share for the plug-in electric passenger segment in Norway, and in any country.
-The market share for diesel-powered cars fell to 12.4% of new registrations and for gasoline cars was 16.1%.
+The market share for diesel-powered cars fell to 12.4% of new registrations and for petrol cars was 16.1%.
 Accounting for conventional hybrids, the electrified segment achieved a record 71.5% market share in September 2018.
 The plug-in electric passenger car market share continued above 55% in October and November 2018, and totalled 49.1% in 2018.

 In October 2018, Norway became the first country where 1 in every 10 passenger cars registered is a plug-in electric vehicle.
 The 200,000th all-electric vehicle was registered in December 2018.
 As of 31 December 2018, Norway's stock of passenger cars totalled 2.7 million units registered, of which, 7.2% were all-electric passenger cars, and 3.5% were plug-in hybrid cars.
 Conventional hybrid cars represented 3.9% of the total stock, for the electrified segment accounting for 14.6% of all cars on Norwegian roads.

 The Nissan Leaf, with 12,303 units registered in 2018, was both the country's best selling new passenger car model, and the top selling plug-in electric car, marking the first time an electric car tops annual sales of the passenger car segment.
 Also, the top 5 best selling new passenger cars in 2018 were all plug-in electric models, with the VW e-Golf ranking second (7,238), followed by the BMW i3 (5,687), the Tesla Model X (4,981), and the Mitsubishi Outlander P-HEV (4,323).
 In addition, among the top 10 best selling new car models, seven were plug-in electric cars (Tesla Model S and Renault Zoe in addition to the top 5), two were conventional hybrids (Toyota Yaris and RAV4), and one model with multiple powertrains (Volvo XC60).

 As of March 2018, the Mitsubishi Outlander P-HEV remained as the top selling plug-in hybrid with 14,196 new units sold.
 The Nissan Leaf continued to be the most popular model in the plug-in segment with 49,823 units registered by early December 2018, representing 25% of total all-electric car registrations in Norway.